jimburton/scrabble/chapters/Chapter1.md

 We're using `cabal` to manage the project. `cabal` deals in *libraries* and *executables*.
 We will evantually be making several executables but the core code for playing the game is contained in a library.
-Since it is a library, there isn't an entry point or any way for users to run the code.
-It is intended for ourselves and others to import it into code that *is* intended for users.
+As such, there isn't an entry point or any way for users to run the code.
+It is intended for ourselves and others to import into code that *does* provide an interface for users.

 The library is defined in this stanza in the config file: